luxi-huang/NotAnyMike.github.io/_posts/2017-11-17-CarRacing-v1.md

 button_icon: 'github'
 button_text: 'Visit Project'
 lead_text: 'An significant improvement over CarRacing-v0'

 ---

 # CarRacing-v1 (Improving OpenAI gym)

 For this project I improved the environment CarRacing-v0 from [*OpenAI Gym*](https://gym.openai.com/){:target="_blank"}.
 This in order to make this environment more complex and interesting.

-This first version is an improvement over OpenAI gym Car-Racing-v0, which is focus towards making `Car-Racing` env solvable, it is also intended to make the environment complex enough to make it ideal to try new and more complex tasks.
+This first version is an improvement over OpenAI gym Car-Racing-v0, which is focused towards making `Car-Racing` env much more complex, it complex enough to make it ideal to try new and more complex tasks.

 For further details please visit [https://github.com/NotAnyMike/gym](https://github.com/NotAnyMike/gym){:target="_blank"}